hairyhenderson/gomplate/docs/content/config.md

 An array of output file paths.
 The special value `-` means `Stdout`.
 Multiple values can be set, but there must be a corresponding number of `inputFiles` entries present.

+If any of the parent directories are missing, they will be created with the same permissions as the input directories.

 ```yaml
 inputFiles: